satoshi-ikehata/SDM-UniPS-CVPR2023/README.md

 python source/main.py --session_name YOUR_SESSION_NAME --test_dir YOUR_DATA_PATH --pretrained YOUR_CHECKPOINT_PATH --target brdf
 ```

-By default, the maximum number of images to load is set to 10, and the maximum resolution is set to 4096x4096, regardless of the number of images or the resolution in the folder.
+By default, the maximum number of images to load is set to 10, and the maximum resolution is set to 4096x4096, regardless of the number of images or the resolution in the data directory.
 If you want to change these numbers, please specify options as follow.

 ```
 python source/main.py --session_name YOUR_SESSION_NAME --test_dir YOUR_DATA_PATH --pretrained YOUR_CHECKPOINT_PATH --max_image_res 10000 --max_image_num 100